Although working from home was a difficult adjustment for many of us, our pets have never been happier.

 Like most intelligent animals, birds love social interaction between other birds and or people to maintain good mental health.
 This is usually done in one of two ways; direct social interaction like enclosure pairings, social rooms, or flights with multiple birds, or indirect, where the birds can see or hear other birds.

 Or, if you do not have other birds, your parrot might get enrichment from Bird TV or other video’s.
 If you truly have to be away for most of each work day, consider asking another family member or close friend to stop by the house to check in on your parrot.
-Even just a few minutes with someone to talk to and look at, can make a huge difference for your bird.
+Even just a few minutes gives your bird a ton of bird enrichment.

 Sometimes, despite your best efforts, your parrot will struggle to adjust to the new normal in your home and your lives.
 It is not uncommon and you should not feel ashamed or angry.
 If you have tried the ideas listed above, and still find that your bird is unhappy, here are some additional ideas.